ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Economics {#economics}

-Economics research in Ethereum broadly follows two approaches: validate the security of mechanisms relying on economic incentives ("microeconomics") and analyse the flows of value between protocols, applications and users ("macroeconomics").
+Economics research in Ethereum broadly follows two approaches: validate the security of mechanisms relying on economic incentives ("microeconomics") and analyze the flows of value between protocols, applications and users ("macroeconomics").
 There are complex crypto-economic factors relating to Ethereum's native asset (ether) and the tokens built on top of it (for example NFTs and ERC20 tokens).

 #### Background reading {#background-reading-9}